COVID-19 Information Read the Latest

 On-site consultation to educational and other programs in the community regarding assessment and management of their children with hearing loss.

 Providing education for those working with children with hearing loss is a strong commitment of the Department of Audiology and Speech-Language Pathology.
 The department is a clinical site for graduate students in Audiology from the University of Pittsburgh and interns from graduate Audiology programs throughout the country.
-The department also provides educational programs in assessment and management of hearing-impaired children for the University of Pittsburgh Medical Center hospitals as well as for physicians, educators, parents and others in the community.
+The department also provides educational programs in assessment and management of hearing-impaired children for the University of Pittsburgh Medical Center hospitals as well as for physicians, educators, parents, and others in the community.

 Research forms the foundation of clinical endeavors.
-Research conducted by department audiologists include studies of normal auditory development in infants and young children and the effects of various conditions and diseases on this development.
+Research conducted by department audiologists includes studies of normal auditory development in infants and young children and the effects of various conditions and diseases on this development.